omarfaruqe/CSE3111/DesignPatternsAssignment.md

 So, Before you read the rest of the article, I strongly recommend you to reset your mind if your had similar assertion that *Visitor* has something to do with visitation.
 Understanding the pattern will be easier with it.

+### Motivation

+Let's you have a hierarchy of *Vehicle*s.
+You have 3 sub-classes of *Vehicle*s Boat, Car and Copter.
+Now all of their usual functions are defined.
+For simplicity, lets assume their implementation is very complex(Yes, complexity can simplify things, we will see later).

+Now You are going to add a method *repaint* for all the sub-classes of *Vehicle*s.
+As the classes are complex we are not going to modify each sub-class every time we need to add an operation on them, right?

+But What can we do?
+If you are programming in a language that support *dynamic method dispatch*, then, *visitor* pattern comes to a rescue.

 ### The Implementation

 ### Application: Double Dispatch

 ### Conclusion

+### References

  42. Shorif Mahmud Abdullah	(Object Pool)